sensu/sensu-docs-legacy/source/docs/0.22/checks.md

     "exceptions": [{"begin": "8PM PST", "end": "10PM PST"}]
     ~~~

+#### Custom attributes

-## Custom definition attributes
+Custom check definition attributes may be included to add additional information

-Custom check definition attributes may be included to add additional information (context) about the Sensu check.
-Custom check attributes will be included in [event data](events).
-Some great example use cases for custom check definition attributes are contact routing, documentation links, and metric graph image URLs.
+(context) about the Sensu check.
+Custom check attributes will be included in
+[event data](events).
+Some great example use cases for custom check definition
+attributes are contact routing, documentation links, and metric graph image
+URLs.

-The following is an example Sensu check definition that a custom definition attribute, `"playbook"`, a URL for documentation to aid in the resolution of events for the check.
-The playbook URL will be available in [event data](events) and thus able to be included in event notifications (e.g. email).
+The following is an example Sensu check definition that a custom definition
+attribute, `"playbook"`, a URL for documentation to aid in the resolution of
+events for the check.
+The playbook URL will be available in [event data](events)
+and thus able to be included in event notifications (e.g. email).

 ~~~ json
 {